-We offer low-cost assistance with the filing of applications for citizenship; Deferred Action for Childhood Arrivals (DACA); adjustment of status through an immediate relative petition; renewals of green cards and work permits; Temporary Protected Status (TPS); self-petitions for victims of domestic violence under the Violence Against Women Act (VAWA) provisions; and U and T Visas for victims of crime.
-We are not able to assist with employment-based visas, and cannot represent persons in detention or deportation proceedings However, we can refer you or a loved one to a reputable immigration attorney, who charges a reasonable fee.
+We offer low-cost assistance with the filing of applications for citizenship; Deferred Action for Childhood Arrivals (DACA); adjustment of status through an immediate relative petition; renewals of green cards and work permits; Temporary Protected Status (TPS); self-petition for victims of domestic violence under the Violence Against Women Act (VAWA) provisions; and U and T Visas for victims of crime.
+We are not able to assist with employment-based visas, and cannot represent persons in detention or deportation proceedings.
+However, we can refer you or a loved one to a reputable immigration attorney, who charges a reasonable fee.

-We provide services to low and moderate income applicants only, up to 250% of the federal poverty guidelines.
-Please bring documentation of your income, such as your most recent tax return or two most recent pay check stubs.
+We provide services to low and moderate-income applicants only, up to 250% of the federal poverty guidelines.
+Please bring documentation of your income, such as your most recent tax return or two most recent paycheck stubs.

 Drop-in consultations are currently paused, due to the COVID pandemic.
 For current clients, please email firstname.lastname@example.org or call for an appointment to speak with a legal services coordinator.

 That said, we ARE offering DACA screenings, applicants, and/or renewals.
 Please see below for more information.

 - Protect Your Rights as an Immigrant